jakemeinershagen/lander/README.md

 Basically a clone of lunar lander.

 ## To Do:
-- land generation (should be infinite in width)
+- HUD
 - land / crash state
-- HUD
 - fuel consumption
 - Other UI
 - Audio